Deep-Symmetry/dysentery/README.md

 ```

 It also creates a virtual CDJ to ask those devices to send status
-updates, and opens windows tracking the packets it receives from
+updates, and opens windows tracking the packets it receives from them.
-those devices.
-When a packet changes the value of one of the bytes
+When a packet changes the value of one of the bytes displayed, the
-displayed, the background of that byte is drawn in blue, which
+background of that byte is drawn in blue, which gradually fades back
-gradually fades back to black when the value is not changing.
-This
+to black when the value is not changing.
+This helps to identify what
-helps to identify what parts of the packet change when you do
+parts of the packet change when you do something on the device being
-something on the device being analyzed.
+analyzed.

 To further focus analysis, if a byte has a value that we expect, it is
 colored green; if it has an unexpected value, it is colored red.
 Bytes